felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Alright, enough talking, let's start doing.
 It's time I share with you how I actually learn.

-# Chapter 5: My current learning system
+## Chapter 6: My current learning system

-Here's how the sausage is made, in three easy steps.
-You will need:

-- Notebook
+In this chapter, I will teach you exactly how I learned everything I know.
+You will notice that my method relies on using physical books.
+If you'd rather read digital books, the main steps will stay roughly the same.
+If you learn better from audiobooks or podcasts, you might have to find workarounds.

+What I want you to remember is that it's ok if your preferred way of learning is different from mine.
+At the end of the day, what matters is that you find joy in using your system and that it gives you the results you want.

+Alright, let's get started.
+If you want to try my learning system, you will need, in addition to your chosen book:

-- Pen
+- a notebook
-- Highlighter
+- a pen
-- Ruler
+- a highlighter
+- a ruler that fits in your notebook

 Make sure that each of these items are objects that you personally enjoy using.
 I'll nerd out [in a later section of the Appendix about the hardware I use](#additional-tips-on-hardware), but for now just focus on making sure that whatever gear you end up choosing makes you want to read/write more, not less!
-If you are reading a printed version of this text, I suggest you try to do these steps in real time as you learn about them.
+If you can, I suggest you try to do these steps in real time on this text as you learn about them.

-## Step 1: Read and highlight the golden nuggets
+### Step 1: Read and highlight the golden nuggets

-Crack open the book at page 1.
+Crack open the book at page 1 (or simply continue reading here).
 We are embarking on a journey.
 If you didn't try the book suplex yet, consider doing it now.
 Have a highlighter in your hand and start reading.
 Highlight whatever golden nuggets of information *you* find interesting.
 That's it!

-Whenever I highlight something, I don't care if this is something the author expected me to memorize or not, resonate with or not.
+Whenever I highlight something, I don't care if this is something the author expected me to memorize or not.
+If a sentence resonates with me, if I'd like to keep this sentence floating in my brain, that's the signal to highlight it.
 Often times I even take pride in highlighting a little detail that feels irrelevant in the scope of the whole book but that *I* connect with.
 Do not be scared by this freedom: follow your instinct.
 There is no